Call4Cloud | MMP-C | Autopilot | Device Preparation

 You can control the IF and THEN conditions.
 For example, IF an end-user tries to connect to portal.office.com from a non-compliant device, THEN it should prompt you for MFA.

-There are a lot of other possible Conditional Access rules you could implement giving you more control about things such as risky sign-in behavior or the persistent browser mode.
-Luckily Microsoft has given us wonderful templates we could use to start implementing it
+There are a lot of other possible Conditional Access rules you could implement, giving you more control over things such as risky sign-in behavior or the persistent browser mode.
+Luckily, Microsoft has given us wonderful templates we could use to start implementing it

-If you are wondering which Conditional Access rules we normally implement you could always take a look at my Github.
+If you are wondering which conditional access rules we normally implement, you can always take a look at my Github.
 It will show you a simple PowerShell script that could help you when deploying Conditional Access rules

 https://github.com/Call4cloud/Enrollment/blob/main/CA/DU8_Deploy_ConditionalAccessRules.ps1

 Is there anything bad about Conditional Access?
-It depends… but when using compliant devices we need to beware of the fact that your devices need to be compliant to pass the Conditional Access Rule.
+It depends, but when using compliant devices, we need to be aware that they must be compliant to pass the Conditional Access Rule.

-As an example, when you are requiring all devices to be encrypted with Bitlocker before they could access your data.
+For example, when you require all devices to be encrypted with Bitlocker before they can access your data.

-As shown above, the device isn’t compliant because it requires another reboot.
-I am describing it all in this blog below
+As shown above, the device isn’t compliant (-2016281112) because it requires another reboot.
+I am describing it all in this blog below.

 So, you need a compliance policy.
 Again, not a problem.
-But for example, a while back there was a problem when you implemented the Bitlocker compliance check as a requirement for your devices to be compliant.
-Simply because Microsoft 365 couldn’t always determine the state of Bitlocker or on your devices.
+For example, a while back, there was a problem when you implemented the Bitlocker compliance check as a requirement for your devices to be compliant.
+Simply because Microsoft 365 couldn’t always determine the state of Bitlocker on your devices.

-In my opinion, it makes more sense if Microsoft would add the following option to the access controls in conditional access… Next to Hybrid Azure AD joined devices give us the option to also grant access to Azure AD joined devices!
+In my opinion, it would make more sense if Microsoft added the following option to the access controls in conditional access: Next to Hybrid Entra joined devices, give us the option to also grant access to Entra joined devices!

 The first example will show you what could happen when you are using the Online Company Portal and require a compliant device before accessing all cloud apps

-The second example is about accessing the Microsoft Store to make sure the device gets upgraded to Enterprise.
+The second example concerns accessing the Microsoft Store to ensure the device gets upgraded to Enterprise.
 When requiring compliant devices before accessing all cloud apps, you could run into some issues.

 The ugly: